 Without a doubt, a first-generation iPad makes a perfect guest or coffee table computer.
 Thanks to Apple's stubborn push for HTML5 support in general, and web standards that do not rely on third-party plug-ins in particular, my old 64GB iPad is still perfect for impromptu bursts of web browsing.
 It's instant-on nature, long battery life and longevity while in standby/sleep makes it easier to maintain than a traditional Windows PC, and having online information at your fingertips is a boon for guests, young and old.
 By now, almost everyone knows how to use an iPad.

-The iPad may not be a snappy as the Air, but it still wakes from sleep quickly, which is exactly what you want from a communal computer.
+The iPad may not be a snappy as the Air (Amazon price at press time: $327.99), but it still wakes from sleep quickly, which is exactly what you want from a communal computer.
 One tap brings up Safari, and in concert with apps in the App Store, you can use it to look up just about anything: answers to trivia, movie information, the name of that song you can't remember or anything else on the web.